Eppa Hunton: Early years

-Hunton was born on September 24, 1822 near Warrenton, Virginia, to Eppa Hunton I (1789-1830) and the former Elizabeth Marye Brent (1789-1866), who had married on June 22, 1811, in Fauquier County.
+Hunton was born on September 24, 1822 near Warrenton, Virginia, to Eppa Hunton I (1789–1830) and the former Elizabeth Marye Brent (1789–1866), who had married on June 22, 1811, in Fauquier County.
 He was their third son, after the twins John Heath Hunton and George William Hunton, who were born in 1826.
-Both families had emigrated from England by about 1700.
-His father taught school and operated three plantations: "Springfield" and "Mount Hope" in Fauquier County (whose seat was Warrenton, though the plantations were near New Baltimore) and another in nearby Prince William County.
-The senior Eppa Hunton had fought in the War of 1812 (rising to brigade inspector of Virginia's militia) and twice won election to the Virginia House of Delegates, but died unexpectedly young in Lancaster in Virginia's Northern Neck in 1830.
+Both families had emigrated from England in the 17th century.
+The Brent family had moved across the Potomac River from Maryland before Bacon's Rebellion and by the time of the Revolutionary War were important planters and lawyers in Stafford County, Virginia and western area's of the Northern Neck proprietary (and the only prominent somewhat Catholic family in Virginia, with Robert Brent becoming the first mayor of the District of Columbia).
+The Huntons had initially settled in Lancaster County, Virginia before moving to what became eastern Fauquier County, Virginia near its border with Prince William County, Virginia (now the Buckland Historic District).
+His man's father taught school and operated three plantations: "Springfield" and "Mount Hope" in Fauquier County (whose seat was Warrenton, though the plantations were near New Baltimore, which became the family graveyard) and another in nearby Prince William County.
+The senior Eppa Hunton had fought in the War of 1812 under his cousin Thomas Hunton, who led a Fauquier County cavalry troop of the 5th Brigade, 2nd Regiment before rising to the rank of Brigadier General of that brigade in 1819, as well as winning election to the Virginia House of Delegates 1803-1808 and 1813-1814, but who died in 1826.
+The elder Eppa Hunton appeared likely to have a similar career, becoming the brigade inspector and twice won election to the Virginia House of Delegates, but died unexpectedly young in Lancaster in 1830.
 This left his widow to raise nine young children (two others having died as infants), and the Prince William plantation was sold to pay debts.
 His mother's father, William Brent, was a lawyer who had fought in the American Revolutionary War, and had moved his family from the port of Dumfries in Prince William County to Bealeton in Fauquier County for safekeeping during that war.
 The Prince William county seat, Brentsville (near the county's center), was named for that family.
 This Eppa Hunton was educated at the private New Baltimore Academy by Rev. John Ogilvie, although family circumstances forced him to borrow money to finish his final year in 1839.